duckduckgo/zeroclickinfo-spice/README.md

 ### Notes

-1) Look at the xkcd/spice.js file for a working live example.
+1) Look at [existing plugins](https://github.com/duckduckgo/zeroclickinfo-spice/tree/master/share/spice) for some examples.

 2) If you use internal variables you should put a var statement at the top of the function so they don't leak scope.

 3) If you make html, e.g. by createElement, note d is a global shortcut for document, i.e. d.createElement.
+(In future versions of the interface we will be backing off from creating display elements directly.)

 4) Any functions should exist in your namespace.
 For example, for twitter the namespace is tr, so the main callback would named nrtr and a helper function would be nrtr_helper_function.

 5) The image is automatically right-floated by default.
 To avoid looking bad, use <span> and <div> (if you need line breaks) instead of <p>.
 Also it is good to end with a <span> so the More at X line is on the same line.
-See the twitter plugin for an example.
+See the [twitter plugin](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/share/spice/twitter/spice.js) for an example.

 6) Don't use jQuery.
 We use [YUI2](http://developer.yahoo.com/yui/2/) internally.
 To set styles you can do: